-The two exams during the semester and the final exam are all closed book exams with about 4-7 essay questions (6-12 for the final exam) similar in style and difficulty level to the suggested and turn-in homework problems and to the lecture examples.
-For each exam, you will be permitted one sheet of 8.5" x 11" handwritten paper with formulas you find helpful. (both sides of the paper may be used).
-The final exam is on Monday, December 10 from 8:00-9:45am.
-For the final exam, two sheets of 8.5" x 11" paper (same rules as above) may be made.
+The two exams during the semester and the final exam are all closed book exams with both multiple choice (ca.3-10) and essay style questions (ca. 3-7), similar in style and difficulty level to the suggested and turn-in homework problems and to the lecture examples.
+For each exam, you will be permitted one sheet of 8.5" x 11" handwritten paper made by you with formulas you find helpful. (both sides of the paper may be used).
+The final exam is on Tuesday, December 10 from 8:00-9:45am.
+For the final exam, two sheets of 8.5" x 11" paper (same rules as above) may be used.
 The final exam will be cumulative, with a slight emphasis on those topics covered after the second midterm.
 A calculator should also be brought to all exams (no cell phone calculators or PDAs).
-Full credit for each exam problem can only be earned through showing your justification for or work on each problem.
-Answers without work will not receive full credit.